-Be sure to quote the range if it contains characters, such as pipe or spaces, that are significant to the operating system.
+Be sure to quote the range if it contains characters, such as pipes or spaces, which are significant to the operating system.
 For date ranges, enter dates in the structure yyyymmddhhmmss (as many characters are significant to your request).
 For example, -arcstart 200612011800 -arcend 200612020800 for the range from 6:00 PM on December 1, 2006 through 8:00AM on December 2, 2006.

 To filter documents returned in the list, use the -arcfilter option.
-The filter can be a simple word or phrase, a simple wildcard containing and/or ? characters such as "Acme", or a regular expression prefixed with a tilde, such as "~[0-9][0-9]\.[0-9][0-9]".
+The filter can be a simple word or phrase, a simple wildcard containing \ and/or? characters such as "Acme\", or a regular expression prefixed with a tilde, such as "~[0-9][0-9]\.[0-9][0-9]".
 Filters are applied to a concatenation of the document type, document ID, date, time, and title values, and in the case of category order, the categories are filtered as well.
 If the list format is html or xml, then the notes, keywords, and categories are added to the list.
 Keywords and categories, though not category segments, are delimited with spaces rather than semicolons when filtered.
+If the list format is xmlf, then a base64-encoded version of the image file is also added to the xml document.